realityforge/planet_quake/docs/games.md

   * Extra UI menus with multiQVM, for voting on maps and bitcoin setup, Instant replay, consolidate all VM UIs scoreboard/postgame/HUD/menus in to 1 UI system, replace the menu address with an API call.
   * Many mod support, compiling and playing lots of different game types, capture the flag with 3+ teams
   * Campaign mode, playing older engine content and playing as enemy characters, new AI for old enemies
-  * Keep away, where one team has to kill the flag carrier and return they flag to score.
+  * Keep away, where one team has to kill the flag carrier and return the flag to score.
   * Add light coming from player to flashlight command so even if you're pointing at the sky it looks like a flashlight is on.
   * Make "tech-demo" as an example of some game dynamic.
 Make a Matrix mod that loads the white loading program and jump simulation and UrT subway.
 Make a space to planet landing sequence with death modes. https://www.youtube.com/watch?v=sLqXFF8mlEU
   * Tie content together with lore.
 When Utu had success with creating life, The Father granted him immortality.
 Yog-Sothoth was jealous of Utus success with Earth he decided to poison the others Gods' worlds.
 Employing his monstrous creation Shug-Niggurath to create the first Quake.
 Reanimating souls from the dead to supply the army.